-LGLA-2380 Cooperative Internship: Legal Assistant/Paralegal
+LGLA-2380 Cooperative Internship-Legal Assistant/Paralegal

 (3-1-20).
-Career-related activities encountered in the student's area of specialization are offered through a cooperative agreement between the College, employer, and student.
-Under supervision of the College and the employer, the student combines classroom learning with work experience.
-Directly related to a technical discipline, specific learning objectives guide the student through the paid work experience.
+Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the College, employer, and student.
+Under the supervision of the College and the employer, the student combines classroom learning with work experience.
+Includes a lecture component.

-(LTCA) HOSPITAL AND HEALTH FACILITIES ADMINISTRATION#
+(LTCA) HOSPITAL AND HEALTH CARE FACILITIES ADMINISTRATION/MANAGEMENT#

-LTCA-1311 Introduction to Long Term Care Administration
+LTCA-1311 Introduction to Long-Term Care Administration

 (3-3-0).
-An overview of the long term care industry.
-Includes a survey of the history and philosophy of long term care administration.
+An overview of the long-term care industry.
+Includes a survey of the history and philosophy of long-term care administration.
 Provides an introduction to and application of regulatory standards.

-LTCA-1312 Resident Care in the Long Term Care Facility
+LTCA-1312 Resident Care in the Long-Term Care Facility

 (3-3-0).
-A study of the delivery of quality services to residents of long term care facilities.
+A study of the delivery of quality services to residents of long-term care facilities.
 Includes a presentation of philosophical and ethical considerations.

-LTCA-1313 Organization and Management of Long Term Care Facilities (3-3-0).
-An overview of the functional organizational structures common to long term health care facilities.
-Includes an examination of the role of the long term care facility administrator in the organization and management of long-term care facilities.
+LTCA-1313 Organization and Management of Long-Term Care Facilities (3-3-0).
+An overview of the functional organizational structures common to long-term health-care facilities.
+Includes an examination of the role of the long-term care facility administrator in the organization and management of long-term care facilities.

-LTCA-2314 Long Term Care Law
+LTCA-2314 Long-Term Care Law

 (3-3-0).
-An examination of the types and sources of law relating to the long term care industry.
-A study of federal, state, and local statutes and regulations affecting the long term care industry.
+An examination of the types and sources of law relating to the long-term care industry.
+A study of federal, state, and local statutes and regulations affecting the long-term care industry.

-LTCA-2315 Financial Management of Long Term Care Facilities
+LTCA-2315 Financial Management of Long-Term Care Facilities

 (3-3-0).
 A study of the techniques used in the financial management of the long-term care facility.
-Includes special accounting requirements of Medicare, Medicaid, and other thirdparty payor sources.
+Includes special accounting requirements of Medicare, Medicaid, and other third-party payer sources.
 Also covers strategies to promote financial viability such as risk management.
-0000000

-LTCA-2660 Clinical: Hospital and Health Care Facilities Administration and Management (6.00 cr.)
+LTCA-2660 Clinical - Hospital and Health-Care Facilities Administration/Management (6-0-31).

-(6-0-31).
 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.

-LTCA-2661 Clinical: Hospital and Health Care Facilities Administration and Management (6.00 cr.)
+LTCA-2661 Clinical - Hospital and Health-Care Facilities Administration/Management (6-0-31).

-(6-0-31).
 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.